How do I find a place to live in Indonesia?

 We asked expats how they chose their neighborhood and found a place to live.
 They answered...

 "Finding a place to live in Indonesia depends largely on your budget and preferences.
 Consider if you prefer to rent or buy a property and in what type of city or area you would like to live in.
 Research the options available for rental or purchase in various regions - for example, property rental websites, real estate agencies and newspapers.
 Due to the large population in Jakarta, there are many housing options available in the capital city.
 Consider if you would like to live in a city centre or outskirts and narrow down your search accordingly.
 Alternatively, if you have a specific area in mind, contact local estate agents and ask for advice.
-If you need assistance in viewing properties, you can find a property viewing service online," said another expat in Indonesia.
+If you need assistance in viewing properties, you can find a property viewing service online," said a member in Indonesia.

 Other Questions:

-- What should I pack when moving to Indonesia?
+- What do I need to know before retiring in Indonesia?

 - What is life like in Indonesia?